-- Online games can be played on computers, laptops, tablets, smart phone, iPods, gaming consoles and handheld gaming consoles that have internet capabilities - Most online games involve your child connecting with other users/people and interacting with them, either as part of the game or to communicate - Communication can be done via text or voice - Profiles can be related which may contain personal information
+- Online games can be played on computers, laptops, tablets, smart phones, iPods, gaming consoles, and handheld gaming consoles that have Internet capabilities. - Most online games involve your child connecting with other users/people and interacting with them either as part of the game or to communicate. - Communication can be done via text or voice. - Profiles can be related that may contain personal information.